Saadaan-Hassan/Tutorify/README.md

 # Tutorify

 Tutorify is a mobile application designed to connect students and tutors.
 This app allows students to find tutors based on their subjects of interest and facilitates communication between students and tutors.
+The app also includes a map feature that allows users to view each other's locations.

 ## Features